slorber/slorber/README.md

 - part-time: working on more projects gives a diverse experience
 - consulting: the best ROI for my customers

+I like freedom, and choose a different path than most French contractors (on-site, full-time, multi-years contracts).

 Previously, I was a Java/Scala developer for a few years, and I didn't like JavaScript much :)

 # Content creation